I've Told Ev'ry Little Star: History

 Kern was inspired to write the song's melody by a bird singing outside his bedroom window.
 He sang it over and over to himself, but then, having retired late, went back to sleep, and couldn't remember it when he awoke again.
 Fortunately the bird returned the next morning and Kern was ready with a pencil and index card.

-The song became the center of Music in the Airs plot.
+The song became the center of the plot of Music in the Air.
 It is written at the beginning of the show by two of the characters, a music teacher and schoolmaster in a small town in Bavaria, also inspired by a bird, and by the sound of the music teacher's daughter bringing him breakfast.
 They and other villagers take the song to Munich to find a publisher, and musical comedy complications ensue.

 "Ev'ry Little Star" even played a small role in the story of Kern's own life.
 On November 5, 1945, Kern experienced a cerebral hemorrhage and collapsed on the sidewalk in New York City.
 He clung to life in an oxygen tent for six days.
-On November 11, his songwriting partner Oscar Hammerstein II, on watch at Kern's bedside, sang the song, which Kern had said was one of his favorites, into Kern's ear.
+On November 11, his songwriting partner Oscar Hammerstein II, on watch at Kern's bedside, sang the song, one of the composer's favorites, into Kern's ear.
 Accounts vary as to whether Kern responded, but he died shortly thereafter.